About Devonshire West Big Local

 Currently, the Board comprises of the following members:

-- Amy Hope – Vice-chair and experienced fundraiser & community worker
+- Amy Hope – Chair and experienced fundraiser & community worker

 - Adrian Ley – Treasurer, resident and member of Devonshire Collective and Eastbourne Blind Society